 CAPS values its interns and the range of clinical knowledge experience, and diversity they each bring to CAPS.
 There are several dimensions that make up the selection criteria used to evaluate an applicant by the selection committee including experience and interest in college mental health, brief therapy, and crisis intervention.
 The selection committee also evaluates an applicant's interest and commitment to further developing skills to work with a range of diversity variables.
 Interns who are successful at CAPS are flexible and adaptable to a changing environment and clinical demands, open to feedback and on-going learning, are self-aware and engage in insightful reflection about their work, are able to work with complex systems, and able to function well independently and autonomously yet know when to consult.
 Lastly, we value applicants who engage in levity, fun, and enjoy good food as means towards self-care.

 Stanford University enrolls around 7,000 undergraduate and 9,000 graduate students from all 50 states and 76 countries around the world.
-For the incoming class of 2017, the majority of students identified as belonging to the following ethnic groups: African American (10%), Asian (23%), Latinx (15%), Native American (2%), and Native Hawaiian/Pacific Islander (1%).
-White students represented 34% of the incoming freshmen class.
+For the most recent demographic profile of our student population please visit Undergraduate or Graduate links.
 Additionally, there is a large International student population at Stanford, both at the undergraduate and graduate level that further adds to the diversity and richness of culture, heritage and traditions.
 The students that we work with at CAPS not only represent racial and ethnic diversity, but also diversity in regards to gender, sexual orientation, religion, and socioeconomic class.
+Working with diverse Stanford students is meaningful, and challenging.

 CAPS plays an integral role in promoting the physical, psychological and emotional well-being of students during their time at Stanford.
-We aim to build relationships with different staff and organizations (e.g. Office of Residential Life, community centers, etc.), provide consultation to the community and collaborate on projects aimed at educating and promoting the mental health well-being of students.
-Approximately 14% of students are seen at CAPS.
+We aim to build relationships with different staff and organizations, provide consultation to the community and collaborate on projects aimed at educating and promoting the mental health well-being of students.
+Approximately 20% of students are seen at CAPS.
 In addition to clinical services, we provide consultation and outreach programming to the Stanford community to support the mental health and well-being of Stanford students.

 Diversity is an integral part of the internship throughout the year, that serves as the foundation for which interns start developing a professional identity.
-In the fall interns attend their Social Justice Outreach Seminar.
+In the fall interns attend their Social Justice and Inclusion Outreach Seminar.
 During the winter quarter, interns participate in a diversity seminar led by the training director.
-This seminar provides an opportunity to engage in ongoing dialogue about multicultural and diversity issues that affect us personally and professionally.
+Both seminars provide an opportunity to engage in ongoing dialogue about multicultural and diversity issues that affect us personally and professionally.
 Interns are encouraged to examine their own biases, assumptions and identities to gain awareness as to their impact in working with a diverse student population in team meetings, case consultation, and in supervision.
-The current sociopolitical climate had created a platform for ongoing discussion of all aspects of diversity and how they affect us not only as individuals but also the lives of our students.
+The current sociopolitical climate had created a platform for ongoing discussion of all aspects of diversity and how they affect us not only as individuals but also the lives of our students, and as an organization.
 This journey of self-exploration is encouraged and fostered through the use of individual and group supervision, attending multicultural conferences, and interacting with the diverse staff represented at CAPS.

 There are three notable components of the internship that we want to highlight.
 First, in order for our interns to develop a sense of confidence and independence in their clinical work, we believe that working with a qualified and competent supervisor in a safe environment is a key component of developing a professional identity.
 Before the start of internship year, we ask interns to rank their preference for supervisors so that we may best provide an ideal match that will be optimal for intern development.
 It is our hope that the supervisory relationship evolves into forming life-long colleagues and mentors.

-Although interns may initially feel anxious and nervous at being on-call, we understand this is normative, and we believe that the clinical competence gained from assessing and appropriately responding to crisis is an invaluable tool to have when working in a university counseling center.
-It is important to emphasize that the on-call responsibilities follow our developmental model in that interns will have plenty of opportunities to observe, collaborate and ask questions to the staff who shares the on-call duties.
-Even when interns assume the role of being first on-call, they will have a staff back-up, an administrative back-up and a psychiatrist who is available for consultation regarding any medication concerns.
+Although interns may initially feel anxious and nervous about being on-call, we understand this is normative, and we believe that the clinical competence gained from assessing and appropriately responding to crisis is an invaluable tool to have when working in a university counseling center.
+It is important to emphasize that the on-call responsibilities follow our developmental model in that interns will have plenty of opportunities to observe, collaborate and obtain support from their on-call team.
+Interns always have staff back-up, an administrative back-up and a psychiatrist who is available for consultation regarding any medication concerns.
 The interns will not only gain invaluable experience in managing high risk situations but will also get an opportunity to interact with and learn from the multidisciplinary staff at CAPS.

-Yes, there are limited opportunities for interns to co-lead existing groups or to start a new group depending on their interests and student interest and availbility.
+Yes, there are opportunities for interns to co-lead existing groups or to start a new group depending on their interests and student interest and availbility.
 Previous trainees have co-led the following: an eating disorders process group, a mindfulness group, women of color support group, native talking circle, and a trans gender group.
-We also provide RIVER workshops and all interns participate in facilitating these workshops throughout the year.
+We also provide Wellness Workshops, RIVER, an ACT based skills group, and Anxiety Toolbox, CBT based skills group.
+All interns participate in facilitating these workshops throughout the year.
 Click here for more information on groups.

 Interns are fully integrated into the organization.
 Yearly, feedback from past trainees is positive on the experience of being valued and supported as a new professional.
 Trainees will have lots of opportunities to work with different staff members and to experience what it’s like to be part of a dynamic, multidisciplinary counseling center.
-Previous interns have worked with specific staff members on providing outreach to the community, in co-leading groups and being part of a weekly clinical team composed of psychologists, psychiatrists, case managers and marriage and family therapists.
-We try to foster an environment where interns are respected and valued not only for the clinical work they do at CAPS, but also taking the time to celebrate important life events such as getting married or starting a family.
+Previous interns have worked with specific staff members on providing outreach to the community, in co-leading groups and being part of a weekly multidisciplinary clinical team.
+We try to foster an environment where interns are respected and valued not only for the clinical work they do at CAPS, but also taking the time to celebrate important life events such as getting licensed, first job, and getting married or starting a family.

-Previous interns have obtained positions ranging from post-doctoral fellowships to staff positions at counseling centers.
+Previous interns have obtained positions ranging from post-doctoral fellowships to faculty positions at universities.
 Specifically in the Bay Area, there are post-doctoral positions available at counseling centers, hospitals and community mental health centers.
 There are also job opportunities at college counseling centers and faculty/academic positions.
 At least monthly, the training director forwards job announcements to the trainees.
 In addition, there is support for an intern’s professional identity in the professional development seminar and in supervision.

 Stanford is located 35 miles south of San Francisco and 20 miles north of San Jose.
 The university is located in the heart of Silicon Valley and to the west of Stanford are the Santa Cruz Mountains and Pacific Ocean, and to the east is the San Francisco Bay.
 View a list of things to do around the area and obtain information on visiting Stanford.